mimblewimble/grin/doc/intro.md

 * Strong and proven cryptography.
 MimbleWimble only relies on Elliptic Curve Cryptography which has been tried and tested for decades.
 * Design simplicity that makes it easy to audit and maintain over time.
-* Community driven, using an asic-resistent mining algorithm (Cuckoo Cycle) encouraging mining decentralization.
+* Community driven, using an asic-resistant mining algorithm (Cuckoo Cycle) encouraging mining decentralization.

 # Tongue Tying for Everyone